AbieSafdie171/cs433/README.md

 ## How to Run:

 In terminal:

 `make all`

 `sudo ./keylog`

 `sudo ./keylog -encrypt`

 Note: This works by grabbing and capturing inputs by an IO input device.
-They keyboard on the machine we were worked on was: /dev/input/event3
+The keyboard on the machine we were worked on was: /dev/input/event3

 This will most likely vary machine by machine.
 So this value will have to changed.